Kate Malone MBE

 Arts Council Collection, London

 Ashmolean Museum, Oxford

 Bristol Museum & Art Gallery, Bristol

 British Council Collection

 Gallery Oldham, Oldham, Greater Manchester

 Norwich Castle Museum & Art Gallery, Norwich

-Paisley Museum & Art Gallery, Paisley
+Paisley Museum and Art Galleries, Paisley

 Stoke-On-Trent Museum, Stoke-On-Trent

 The Cleveland Arts Trust